 Day 5: Merida City and Uxmal

-Today you will enjoy a market and cooking class with one of Merida’s greatest chefs at his beautiful colonial home.
-In the afternoon, you will enjoy a more in-depth tour that includes the Palacio de Gobierno, Paseo de Montejo (emulating the Champs Elysees in Paris) and Merida’s Anthropology Museum.
-After, you will be transferred to the ancient city of Uxmal.
+In the afternoon, enjoy a private tour of Merida City that includes the Palacio de Gobierno, Paseo de Montejo (which was modeled on the Champs Elysees in Paris), and the Anthropology Museum.
+After, enjoy a private transfer to the ancient city of Uxmal to check-in to the hotel for the evening.

 Day 6: Uxmal